MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_recommendlabelaction.md

 ---
-title: class mip RecommendLabelAction
+title: class mip::RecommendLabelAction
-description: Reference for class mip RecommendLabelAction
+description: Documents the mip::recommendlabelaction class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
+manager: mbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.date: 09/27/2018
 ms.author: bryanla
+ms.date: 01/17/2019
 ---

 # class mip::RecommendLabelAction
 Recommend label actions is meant to suggest a label to the users.
 Suppressing this call after a user ignores the recommended label should be done through the supported actions on the execution state.